HarryLiu2003/Navi_CFCI/docs/02_architecture.md

 ## 1. System Overview

-Navi CFCI is a microservices-based application designed to analyze user interview transcripts (VTT format) using AI and provide insights through a web interface.
-It features user authentication and a clear separation between frontend presentation, API routing, and backend processing.
+Navi CFCI is a microservices-based application designed to analyze user interview transcripts (VTT and TXT formats) using AI and provide insights through a web interface.
+It features user authentication, project management, and a clear separation between frontend presentation, API routing, and backend processing.

 The system employs a hybrid deployment model:
 *   **Frontend:** Next.js application hosted on Vercel.